cltl-students/Csenge_Szabo_TopicClassification_ClientFeedback_Governance_Domain/figures/readme.md

 # Figures

 The folder is used to store the confusion matrices for each classification approach.
-It is separated into subdirectories based on the different approaches and each contains confusion matrices per class:
+It is separated into subdirectories based on the different approaches and each contains confusion matrices per topic label.

 * \SVMs_1step
 * \SVMs_2step